 A ½-cup serving of shelled edamame has 100 calories, 3 grams of fat, and 8 grams of protein.
 Also, because it is a whole bean, edamame has a lot of fiber.
 It packs 3 grams of it, or about as much as you would find in a slice of whole-grain bread.
 Edamame is also rich in phytochemicals and plant sterols, both associated with lowering cancer risk.

 Remember, you don’t eat the pod.
 Rather, put the pod in your mouth, and as you pull the pod out of your mouth, use your teeth to pop the beans out of their pods.
 Discard the pods.

 How to Store Fresh Edamame

-Try to cook edamame pods as soon as possible after purchasing.
+Try to cook edamame pods as soon as possible after purchase.
 They can be stored a day or two in the refrigerator before cooking.
 Once cooked, the edamame pods should be stored in the refrigerator for up to several days.
-Freezing is another option -- you can freeze whole cooked pods, or shell the beans and freeze them.
+Freezing is another option.
+You can freeze whole cooked pods or shell the beans and freeze them.
 To reheat the frozen beans, cook them in boiling water for a few minutes.

 While edamame is a relative newcomer to the U.S. food scene, it’s been served for centuries in Asia.
 In recent years, as chefs in this country began featuring them on their menus, food-lovers have been looking for ways to make them at home.
 Fortunately, they’re widely available in supermarkets and easy to cook.
 Once you’ve learned how to cook edamame, you’ll want to try it in appetizers, soups, and main dishes, too.
 Ready to get started?
 Try this Orange Salmon with Edamame Orzo recipe to give them a spin in your own kitchen.